-In stressed syllables, Italian has seven monophthongal vowel phonemes, shown in the vowel chart and exemplified in the following list of minimal pairs (Lepschy 1964: 55, Muljačić 1972: 42):
+In stressed syllables, Italian has 7 monophthongal vowel phonemes as exemplified in the following list of minimal pairs (Lepschy 1964: 55; Muljačić 1972: 42):

-pizzo ['pit:so] 'lace' vs. pezzo ['pet:so] 'piece' vs. pazzo ['pat:so] 'crazy.m.sg' vs. pozzo ['pot:so] 'pit' vs. puzzo ['put:so] 'stench';

-botte ['botte] 'barrel' vs. botte ['botte] 'blows (pl.)';

-venti ['venti] 'twenty' vs. venti ['venti] 'winds'.
+pizzo ['pit:so] 'lace' vs. pezzo ['pet:so] 'piece' vs. pazzo ['pat:so] 'crazy.ms' vs. pozzo ['pot:so] 'pit' vs. puzzo ['put:so] 'stench'; botte ['bot:e] 'barrel' vs. botte ['bot:e] 'blows (pl.)'; venti ['venti] 'twenty' vs. venti ['venti] 'winds'.

-As for their formant values, Ferrero et al. (1978) provide the mean figures as in table 1, based on the production of isolated disyllables of the type $/CV_xC_dV_x/$ by 10 Florentine students, where $C_d$ stands for a voiced or voiceless dental stop.
-(Ferrero 1972 provides similar figures, relating to isolated vowels uttered by 50 speakers, half for each gender, of miscellaneous regional origin).
+As for their formant values, Ferrero et al. (1978) provide the following mean figures, based on the production of isolated disyllables of the type $/^{1}CV{x}C{d}V{x}/$ by 10 Florentine students, where Cd stands for a voiced or voiceless dental stop.
+(Ferrero 1972 provides similar figures, relating to isolated vowels uttered by 50 speakers, half for each gender, of miscellaneous regional origin):

-Stressed vowels are lengthened in word-internal open syllables when they occur at the end of the intonational phrase (thus including isolated words) or under emphasis: cf. casa [ka:sa] 'house' vs. cassa [ka:sa] 'chest' and casetta [ka'set:a] 'little house'.
-Contrary to wide-spread opinion, this lengthening process is thus far from being a categorical word-level phenomenon, as observed in Bertinetto (1981), Landi & Savy (1996) and McCrary (2003), and as confirmed in the corpus-based study carried out by Dell'Aglio et al. (2002).
+Stressed vowels are lengthened in word-internal open syllables when they occur at the end of the intonational phrase (thus including isolated words) or under emphasis: cf. casa ['ka:sa] 'house' vs. cassa ['ka:sa] 'chest' and casetta [ka'set:a] 'little house'.
+Contrary to wide-spread opinion, this lengthening process is thus far from being a categorical word-level phenomenon, as observed in Bertinetto (1981), Landi & Savy (199) and McCrary (2003), and as confirmed in the corpus-based study carried out by Dell'Aglio et al. (2002).
 The exact phonetic implementation of the stress-conditioned lengthening process is, in any case, prosodically governed even at the word level (Marotta 1985).
-Thus, although we mark lengthening in our transcriptions, even within stretches of connected speech, this merely indicates the pronunciation appropriate to isolated words.
-(Occasionally, however, we use a raised dot to
+Thus, although we mark lengthening in our trascriptions, even within stretches of connected speech, this merely indicates the pronunciation appropriate to isolated words.
+(Occasionally, however, we use a raised dot to mark different degrees of lengthening, either to suggest tendential destressing in vowels, or because of performance idiosyncrasies affecting geminates, as witnessed by the recordings.)
+As for MI (as well as, in general, all regional accents from Northern Italy), it is characterised by tendential lack of vowel lengthening in proparoxytones (cf. tavolo ['tavolo] 'table').